Titilopesther/Amazon-Product-Review-Analysis-Excel/README.md

 - *Visualization:*
   - Created a comprehensive Excel dashboard with:
-    - Bar and pie charts
+    - pie charts and scattered chart
     - Slicers for filtering by category
     - Summary cards for key metrics
     - Top 5 product highlights